kitadai31/kitadai31/README.md

 I began contributing to ReVanced/Morphe after creating an RVX fork called "YouTube ReVanced for Android 6-7" in 2023.

+Also, I'm publishing a DNS filter for AdGuard app, "Without Privacy Filters".
+This allows us to cooperate with traffic analysis for website operators.

+My favorite words are "Free", "Libre", and "Open" !

 Contact: https://forms.gle/JsTAzTQRt6NjB5hf6

 ## Japanese